This post may contain affiliate links. Read our disclosure here.

 Fun fact: Many farmers markets take SNAP benefits.
 For more info read my post about using SNAP benefits at farmers markets.

 The more you buy, the better price you’ll get.
 You may only need a couple pounds of peaches, but buy a case and you’ll pay significantly less.
 Before you decide what to go big on, ask farmers about their prices.
 Compare the case price vs. the per pound price.
 You can even bring a calculator.
 Don’t be afraid to ask questions and even negotiate prices.

 It also helps to go to a bigger farmers market.
 The bigger the farmers market, the better chances you have of scoring the best deals.

 Farmers markets sell produce, but they also sell bread, meat, honey, and a million other things.
 If you are there strictly to save, you need to avoid these items.
 If you have money leftover in the budget, give them a look.
 Until then, stay away.

 Join A Co-Op

 Don’t want to be the one who takes home a case of peaches?
-Start a Co-Op.
+Start a co-op.
 Go in with 4 or 5 friends and buy cases of the best deals.
 You can then split it all up equally.
-This means you get the best deals without needing a U-Hual to get it all home.
-You can WATCH THIS VIDEO FOR MORE TIPS on setting up your co-op.
+This means you get the best deals without needing a U-Haul to get it all home.
+You can watch my video on tips for setting up your co-op.